 The Freshly Charged Take

 The Extreme Wheel ES is an excellent electric dirt e-bike for its mid-tier price.
-Despite the spec discrepancy, the 3,552Wh and 88.8V system are competitive with the other dirt e-bikes we’ve tested.
+Despite the spec discrepancy (due to nominal vs peak output metrics), the 3,552Wh and 88.8V system are competitive with the other dirt e-bikes we’ve tested.
+The reverse feature is a nice touch, and we thoroughly enjoyed our time riding the bike.

 Check out our previous review of the SurRon X and Segway X260 here.